MythicalGuy/Fire-Emblem-Iron-Man-Death-Counter/README.md

 # FE Death Counter
 This tool is for streamers to keep track of characters lost in their Fire Emblem iron man run streams.
+This program was made for my AP Computer Science Principles exam, and I decided to publish it as I thought some people might get some use out of it.
+I'm still fairly new to python and this is the biggest project I've ever attempted to make with it, so my code is definitely not as clean and efficient as it could be.

 ## How to Use
 This tool uses two different program files to function.
 The "display" file is what you will show to your viewers.
 It displays the characters that you have marked as being dead.
 The "config" file is what you will use to configure what is shown on the display window, such as what characters are shown and the background color.
 Both of these files are intended to be running at the same time as the other.